Tradewaysdocs

 WeeklyRead-only preview of the weekly journal entry for the trade's open week.
 Same create-on-demand pattern.

-Linked NotesList of pages or sessions linked to this trade.
-Use "Link Note" to search and attach existing pages.
+Linked NotesPages or sessions linked to this trade.
+Use Link Note to search and attach existing pages.
 Unlink with one click.

-Clicking "Open in Journal" on the daily or weekly tabs navigates to the full journal editor for that entry.
+Clicking Open in Journal on the daily or weekly tabs navigates to the full journal editor for that entry.

 Create Menu

-• Session — opens the create session dialog
+• Session — opens the create-session dialog.

-• Page — creates a new free-form page
+• Page — creates a new free-form page.

-• Folder — creates a new folder in the page tree
+• Folder — creates a new folder in the page tree.

-• Template — creates a new template
+• Template — creates a new template inline in the Library view.

-Trash / Restore
+Trash & Restore

-• Delete Permanently — irreversibly removes the entry and all associated data (images, trade note links).
+• Delete Permanently — irreversibly removes the entry and all associated data (images, trade-note links).
 A confirmation dialog appears.

 Bulk Actions